Oncotype DX Breast Recurrence Score

 Distant recurrence risk at 9 yearsa

-This percentage shows how likely it is that a patient’s breast cancer will come back somewhere else in the body, “distant recurrence,” within 9 years when treated with hormonal therapy alone for 5 years.1,4,5
+This percentage indicates the risk that the breast cancer will come back somewhere else in the body, “distant recurrence,” within 9 years when treated with hormonal therapy alone for 5 years.1,4,5

 3